willb/webmachine-usercerts/README.md

 webmachine-usercerts
 ====================

-Simple example of using client certificates with Webmachine
+This is a simple app showing how to use client certificates with Webmachine